Spain's BBVA to cut 2,935 jobs in Spain, union says

-BBVA (BBVA.MC) has reached an agreement with unions to lay off 2,935 employees in Spain, around 12% of its banking workforce in its home market, the Comisiones Obreras (CCOO) union said on Tuesday.
+MADRID, June 8 (Reuters) - BBVA has reached an agreement with unions to lay off 2,935 employees in Spain, around 12% of its banking workforce in its home market, the Comisiones Obreras (CCOO) union said on Tuesday.

 In April, BBVA said it was initially planning to cut 3,798 jobs and close 530 branches, almost a quarter of its offices, to adapt to a customer shift towards online banking.